 In 2018, Maria Peris Celda, MD, PhD, Albany Medical College, was the first recipient of the Rhoton Young Clinician Investigator Award for Neuroanatomical Research.

-With support from the Albert L. Rhoton Honor Your Mentor Fund through the NREF, Dr. Peris-Celda established the Northeast Professor Rhoton Surgical Anatomy Laboratory in Albany, NY.
+With support from the Albert L. Rhoton Honor Your Mentor Fund through the NREF, Dr. Peris-Celda started her neurosurgical skull base career and established the Northeast Neurosurgical Anatomy Laboratory in Albany, NY.
 The lab started its activities in September 2018.

-According to Dr. Peris Celda, the funds provided by the 2018 Rhoton Young Clinician Investigator Award, along with industry support, “are allowing us to have a fully functional anatomy laboratory to train fellows and residents with the goal to keep Dr. Rhoton´s legacy alive through anatomical research.”
+According to Dr. Peris Celda, the funds provided by the Rhoton Young Clinician Investigator Award, along with industry support, “are allowing us to have a fully functional anatomy laboratory to train fellows and residents with the goal to keep Dr. Rhoton’s legacy alive through anatomical research.”

 The NREF support has been essential in establishing the Northeast Professor Rhoton Surgical Anatomy Laboratory in Albany, NY.
 While it is still early to see the full extent and results of the research being performed, the great legacy of Dr. Albert Rhoton lives on in the work of Dr. Peris-Celda and other former residents and fellows around the world.

 Dr. Peris-Celda and the leadership of the NREF are grateful for the generosity of donors to the Albert L. Rhoton Honor Your Mentor Fund who have made this endeavor possible.

 Consider a donation to the NREF to create more stories like this one.